 - strategies for managing anxiety in day to day life

-This event meets Continuous Professional Development criteria at an intermediate level.
-Certificates can be provided after the event, upon request.
+This workshop meets Continual Professional Development criteria at an intermediate level.

 - individuals on the spectrum

 In the past, we have had teenagers come to this workshop, who really enjoyed it and participated in the interactive elements.

 This workshop is relevant to both males and females.

 “It is the first time my son has ever been able to attend an ASD event of any kind and could relate to so much.
 He came away understanding so much more about himself.
 Thank you!”

 “Very well structured.
 Clarity of information.
 “Straight to the point” way of delivering information made easy for our daughter to follow & understand.
 Alis’s willingness to share her own feelings made the whole session very meaningful & personal, many thanks!”

 “I loved the fact that the whole presentation is delivered from both the NT and ASD perspective, really helps a person on the spectrum to see where their experience may differ from the ‘norm’.
 This also helps to see why it’s so important to be able to explain the difficulties you may experience – as NT’s may not realise/understand.”